social-protocols/rankers/notes/roadmap.md

 - [ ] refactor upvote rate module
 - [ ] refactor model (get rid of unnecessary intermediate structs)
 - [ ] create readme
+- [ ] create a model that estimates page coefficients (schedule can be more drawn out, eg daily)
 - [ ] put upvote share by rank calculation on a scheduler (doesn't need to be recalculated ad hoc, estimation every now and then is enough)
 - [ ] once data model is more stable, setup dev workflow with cargo watch
 - [ ] so far only happy case programming -> implement proper error handling